-- Provide a stimulating and well-informed programme of study in Applied Biomedical Science for apprentices from diverse cultural and educational backgrounds, with embedded small group activities and vocational skills - Enhance learning by providing you with supported open learning and technology enhanced learning opportunities to suit your interests and/or career aspirations - Develop subject knowledge and understanding in the core areas of Biomedical Science as defined in the curriculum to reflect the Subject Benchmark Statement; including an ethical awareness of the implications of ethnicity, gender as well as social and cultural diversity in health and disease - Develop core discipline specific and research skills as outlined in the curriculum to reflect the Subject Benchmark Statement - Develop personal transferable skills which enhance your work-based practice and / or aptitude for further education - Provide an IBMS accredited degree that enables you to apply to the Health and Care Professions Council (HCPC) to register as a Biomedical Scientist, following successful completion of laboratory experience and the IBMS Registration Training Portfolio - Provide a supportive and structured environment in which you are encouraged to develop the independent study skills required for lifelong learning
+- Provide a stimulating and well-informed programme of study in Biological Sciences for students from diverse cultural and educational backgrounds, with embedded small group activities and vocational skills. - Enhance learning by providing you with supported open learning and technology enhanced learning opportunities to suit your interests and/or career aspirations. - Develop subject knowledge, core discipline specific skills and research skills and understanding in Biological Sciences as defined in the curriculum to reflect the Subject Benchmark Statement for Biosciences. - Develop personal transferable skills which enhance your employability and / or aptitude for further education. - Provide an apprenticeship route that enables you to gain a degree level qualification, following successful completion of all modules, gateway assessments and end point assessment. - Provide a supportive and structured environment in which you are encouraged to develop the independent study skills required for lifelong learning. - The gateway assessments are coordinated between the University and the workplace during the apprenticeship.
+The end point assessment with an external assessor will take place normally within 3 months of your completion of the programme modules.